Xuanphu108/math-expression-recognition/README.md

 Train encoder and decoder with different learning rates
 * Related: https://github.com/allenai/allennlp/issues/2618

-figure out why msa doesn't get higher exprate
+figure out why msa doesn't get higher exprate **Almost certainly confirmed to be because of overfitting**

-Best model may be at max possible score?
+Best model may be at max possible score? **Decreasing overfitting could increase score a bit**

 multiscale only gets 0.44 with a single model

 2013 is ~4% harder than 2014 https://github.com/JianshuZhang/WAP/issues/6#issuecomment-388676301

-model is overfitting on train
+model is overfitting on train **Regularization helps**

-more normalization to prevent overfitting

 scheduled sampling